Christina, Queen of Sweden: Visits to France and Italy

 King Philip IV of Spain ruled the Duchy of Milan and the Kingdom of Naples.
 The French politician Mazarin, an Italian himself, had attempted to liberate Naples from Spanish rule, against which the locals had fought before the Neapolitan Republic was created.
 A second expedition in 1654 had failed and the Duke of Guise gave up.
 Christina's goal was to become a mediator between France and Spain in their contest to control Naples.
 Her plan detailed that she would lead French troops to take Naples and rule until bequeathing the crown to France after her death.
 Christina sent home all her Spanish servants, including her confidant Pimentel and her confessor Guêmes.
 On 20 July 1656 Christina set sail from Civitavecchia for Marseille where she arrived nine days later.
 In early August, she traveled to Paris, accompanied by the Duke of Guise.
 Mazarin gave her no official sponsorship but gave instructions that she be celebrated and entertained in every town on her way north.

 On 8 September she arrived in Paris and was shown around; ladies were shocked by her masculine appearance and demeanor and the unguarded freedom of her conversation.
 When visiting the ballet with la Grande Mademoiselle, she, as the latter recalls, "surprised me very much – applauding the parts which pleased her, taking God to witness, throwing herself back in her chair, crossing her legs, resting them on the arms of her chair, and assuming other postures, such as I had never seen taken but by Travelin and Jodelet, two famous buffoons...
 She was in all respects a most extraordinary creature".

 Christina was treated with respect by the young Louis XIV and his mother, Anne of Austria, in Compiègne.
 On 22 September 1656, the arrangement between her and Louis XIV was ready.
 He would recommend Christina as queen to the Kingdom of Naples and serve as guarantor against Spanish aggression.
 As Queen of Naples, she would be financially independent of the Swedish king, and also capable of negotiating peace between France and Spain.

-On her way back Christina visited the beautiful and atheistic Ninon de l'Enclos in the convent at Lagny-sur-Marne.
-In early October, she left France and arrived in Torino.
+On her way back Christina visited French courtesan and author Ninon de l'Enclos in the convent at Lagny-sur-Marne.
+In early October, she left France and arrived in Turin.
 During the winter Christina lived in the apostolic palace in Pesaro, probably to flee the plague which infested several regions including Naples.
 During the Naples Plague (1656) almost half of the population died within two years.
 In July 1657, she returned to France, either being impatient or not so anxious to become queen of Naples.